Derek Minter: The final years

 Minter went on to achieve many more wins on Manx Nortons, a 250 cc Cotton Telstar, and for 1966 Seeley 350s and 500s.
 Midway through the season he changed bikes to again ride Nortons, fettled by Petty and entered by his old associates at Hallets of Cantebury.

-He retired as a professional road-racer in 1967.
-After retirement from racing, Minter was involved in road transport industry, operating as an owner/driver of an articulated unit, often delivering unaccompanied trailers from the Europe routed through the Dover ferry terminal, near his home in Kent, to destinations throughout the UK.
+Minter retired as a professional road-racer in 1967.
+After retirement from racing, he was involved in road transport industry, operating as an owner/driver of an articulated unit, often delivering unaccompanied trailers from the Europe routed through the Dover ferry terminal, near his home in Kent, to destinations throughout the UK.

-In the 1990s he returned to the tracks to ride Summerfield Manx machines in leisure classic events until an accident at Darley Moor in 2000 finally ended his sport-riding career.
+In the 1990s, Minter returned to the tracks to ride Summerfield Manx machines in leisure classic events until an accident at Darley Moor in 2000 finally ended his sport-riding career.
 He died in 2015.

 Legacy

 Minter was one of the first riders to wear coloured racing leathers, using a green suit during the 1966 season, and he regularly featured in Lewis Leathers advertising during the 1960s.

 At Brands Hatch racing circuit, the Portobello Straight was renamed Derek Minter Straight.
 So successful and popular was Minter at Brands Hatch that commentator Murray Walker referred to him as "The King of Brands", an unofficial title which later became the name of an actual competitive meeting at the circuit.